-Eastmorland, is one of the city’s hidden gem neighborhoods.
+Eastmorland is truly one of Madison’s hidden gem neighborhoods.
 It is very well situated, bordering Lake Monona in places, as well as Olbrich Park.
-It is an easy bike-ride to Capitol Square on the Capitol City Bike trail that traverses the neighborhood.
-Yet considering its location, home prices remain modest.
+It is an easy bike-ride to the Capitol Square via the Capitol City Bike trail that traverses the neighborhood.
+Yet, considering its location, home prices remain modest.

-The official boundaries and the logical boundaries conflict slightly, but for all practical purposes the neighborhood lies between Atwood/Monona Dr, and Starkweather Creek on the west, Milwaukee St to the north (The neighborhood does include a significant portion of the commercial/green space north of Milwaukee officially) Stoughton Rd on the East and Cottage Grove Rd. on the South.
+The official boundaries and the logical boundaries tend to conflict slightly.
+For practical purposes, the neighborhood lies between Atwood/Monona Dr and Starkweather Creek on the west, Milwaukee St to the north, Stoughton Rd on the East, and Cottage Grove Rd on the South.
+The neighborhood also includes a significant portion of the commercial/green space north of Milwaukee St.

-Historically, the first houses in Eastmorland were built in the 1920’s, most of them can be found on Dawes, Leon and Lansing Streets.
-A few of the homes along the north side of Sargent St also date to this period as they were built along the rail line.
+Historically, the first houses in Eastmorland were built in the 1920’s and most of them can be found on Dawes, Leon and Lansing Streets.
+A few of the homes along the north side of Sargent St also date to this period, as they were built along the rail line.
 The vast majority of the homes in Eastmorland however are post war construction – built for GIs returning from war and ready to start families.
-One can actually walk through the neighborhood from west to east and watch the homes get younger.
+You can actually walk through the neighborhood from west to east and watch the homes get younger.

 Originally a very blue-collar neighborhood, as Madison’s economy has moved away from manufacturing and labor jobs, so has the demographic shift in Eastmorland.